 - Named one of 17 Players to Watch in 2015 by the Touchdown Club of Columbus

-- One of just five players returning from last year's list of final candidates for the 2014 Walter Camp Player of the Year Award
+- One of just five players who returned from list of final candidates for 2014 Walter Camp Player of the Year Award

-- Joined by Ohio State QB J.T.
+- Was joined by Ohio State QB J.T.
 Barrett (RS-So.), TCU QB Trevone Boykin (Sr.), Mississippi State QB Dak Prescott (Sr.) and Arizona LB Scooby Wright (Jr.) among active players from that list

-- In just two seasons already holds CSU record for receiving touchdowns and ranks fifth in career receptions and receiving yards
+- In just two seasons already held CSU record for receiving touchdowns and ranked fifth in career receptions and receiving yards

 2014 (Sophomore): First Rams football player since 1995, and only third in school history, to be named consensus first-team All-America (AP, FWAA, Walter Camp)...
 Finalist for Biletnikoff Award and attended College Football Awards Show in Orlando, Fla., Dec.
 10-11 with fellow finalists Amari Cooper (Alabama) and Kevin White (West Virginia)...
 Named one of 15 Players to Watch in November for the Walter Camp Player of the Year Award...
 Voted first-team all-Mountain West by vote of coaches and media... selected Male College Athlete of the Year by the Colorado Sports Hall of Fame...Started 12 games and led the team with 96 receptions (10th FBS) while leading the nation with 1,750 yards (18.2) and 17 touchdowns, setting CSU single-season records in those two categories... ranked first in the nation in yards-per-catch among players with 65+ receptions... his 17 touchdowns averaged an astonishing 34.9 yards in length, and include two touchdowns of 73 yards, both tying for the longest receptions of his career... has 12 career 100-yard receiving games, including 10 in 2014, and a school-record streak of nine in a row, which was the longest active streak nationally...
 The 10 100-yard receiving games in 2014 ranked second all-time among Mountain West Players.